Woolley Hall: Overview

 The present building in Woolley is an example of early Jacobean architecture, and was begun about 1635 and added onto at the turn of the 19th century by the architect Jeffry Wyatville.
 It stands in the village of Woolley near the M1 Motorway.
 Godfrey Wentworth was High Sheriff of Yorkshire for 1862–63.

 After serving the Wentworth family into the 20th century, the hall was a college for a period.
 It is now owned by Wakefield Council, who use it as a conference centre and wedding location.
+In 2024, the Council decided to sell the hall.
+It has been marketed for sale with a bid deadline of 22 April 2025.